 FP Comms is a marketing company that supports people to communicate bravely and with confidence.
 The company is also the creator of I AM.

 I AM is a concept designed to help people manifest their plans, goals and aspirations through effective marketing and communication.

-Although, we have a strong focus on business, the I AM concept is about you realising your fullest potential and achieving your vision.
-Regardless of your age it is never too early or too late to start living in the way you were created to be – (because after all that is why you were created).
+Although we have a strong focus on business, the I AM concept is about you realising your fullest potential and achieving your vision.
+Regardless of your age, it is never too early or too late to start living in the way you were created to be – (because after all, that is why you were created).

-So, whether you’re looking to turn an innovative idea into an income or aiming to carve out your own career, if you have a vision, we’re here to help you fulfil it.
+So, whether you’re looking to turn an innovative idea into an income or aiming to carve out your own career if you have a vision, we’re here to help you fulfil it.

-I AM’s ambition is to create an environment which allows you the opportunity to understand the power or your: Choices, Vision, Passion and Value and appreciate how important it is to the world that you realise your vision.
+I AM’s ambition is to create an environment which allows you the opportunity to understand the power or your: Choices, Vision, Passion and Value and appreciates how important it is to the world that you realise your vision.

 Our work is to help you knock down the communication barriers and help you connect with your wider, global audience.